The ClimatePositive-buildOn partnership is a passion project for both organizations, cooperating to create truly impactful change.

 Remove CO2 from the atmosphere

-Create local jobs and economic growth in a least developed country
+Create local jobs and economic growth in Para region of the Amazon

-Save over 2.2 million tonnes of CO2 over 30 years
+Avoid 9.6 million tonnes of CO2 over 40 years

 The project is a small run-of-river hydro installation located in the rural Bugoye region that has increased access to electricity for an extra 7% of Uganda’s entire population.
 It supplies 900,000 people with renewable electricity as well as connecting to the country’s remote rural communities.
 In addition to reducing fossil fuel usage, the scheme negates 50,000 tonnes of C02 each year.